KantiCodes/chess-raspberrypi/README.md

 Later I want to use python-library [chess](https://python-chess.readthedocs.io/en/latest/#features) to display the game on a screen as players make their movements.
 I want to be able track the game live and alert the players if they do illegal movements etc.

 Such projects have already been carried out by other people - but my approach differs slightly.
-From what I saw, most of the solutions are board/pieces dependant where people train their models to recognize their pieces from pictures of their board.
-I want to do something a bit easier yet more flexible in terms of the boards.
-I want to be able to track only white/black pieces movements and then keep the state of the chess board to recognize which pieces were moved.
+From what I saw, most of the solutions are board/pieces dependant where people train the models to recognize their and their only pieces.
+It isn't a suprise that such models do not work for other boards.
+I want to do something a bit easier yet more flexible in terms of different boards application.
+I want to be able to tell whether certain piece is white or black and what is it's position.
+For all chess games the position of the pieces is the same, therefore I should be able to track the movements only by knowing the position of the piece being moved.

 # Blog part